Arms Act

 - Registration requirements for arms dealers.

-- Criteria for issuing licenses, including background checks and mental health assessments for applicants.
+- The criteria for issuing licenses include background checks and mental health assessments for applicants.

 - Licensing Framework

-- Eligibility: Applicants must be at least 21 years old and demonstrate a valid reason for owning a firearm, such as self-defence or sports.
+- Eligibility: Applicants must be at least 21 years old and demonstrate a valid reason for owning a firearm, such as self-defense or participation in a recognized shooting sport.
 They must undergo a background check to assess their suitability.

 - Ownership Limits: Recent amendments limit the number of firearms a person can own to two.